MurrayJack/obsidian-do-more-things/README.md

 ## Introduction

-The Things3 Today Plugin allows you to view and manage your today's tasks from the `Things3 App` directly within an Obsidian pane.
+The Do More Things Plugin allows you to view and manage your today's tasks from the `Things3 App` directly within an Obsidian pane.
 This plugin is designed to help you seamlessly integrate task management with your note-taking workflow in Obsidian.

+Create Notes from To-Dos, to add more detail to your everyday tasks, and getting managing all your information from one place.

 This plugin is based on the great work from:- https://github.com/wudanyang6/obsidian-things3-today